-Firstly, now that the UK is no longer a member of the European Union a new farming support system will have to be introduced.
-The bare bones are known with the commitment to phase out direct payments to farmers based on land area which were an entitlement under the EU Common Agriculture Policy, together with the Countryside Stewardship agreements which funded environmental work, replacing this support with the Environmental Land Management System (ELMS).
-ELMS, to be phased in from 2024, will provide public money for public benefits from farming, but the details are far from clear.
-CPRE has welcomed this major policy shift and the national team will be doing their bit to get the details right.
+Firstly, now that the UK is no longer a member of the European Union a new farming support system is being introduced.
+Direct payments to farmers based on land area which were an entitlement under the EU Common Agriculture Policy are being phased out and will be fully withdrawn by 2027, together with the Countryside Stewardship agreements which funded environmental work.
+Replacing this support will be the Environmental Land Management system (ELMs).
+ELMs, to be phased in from 2024, will provide public money for public benefits from farming, but the final scope of ELMs is not yet clear.
+CPRE has welcomed this major policy shift and the national team are doing their bit to get the details right.